javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 // ...
 ```

 Let's say we need to use the new script as soon as it loads.
-It declares new functions, and we want to run them.
+It declares new functions inside it, and we want to run them.

 But if we do that immediately after the `loadScript(…)` call, that wouldn't work: